-Cellista® (born Freya Seeburger, February 21, 1983) is an American cellist, artistic director and arts advocate.
-She is known for collaborating with artists across various media, as well self-producing live performances in unconventional spaces that incorporate elements of classical music, theater, improvisation and visual art across a range of genres including pop, hip-hop, classical and more.
-These performances often feature a carbon fiber cello and loop station
+Cellista® (nee Freya Seeburger, February 21, 1983) is an American cellist, interdisciplinary artist & artistic director.
+She is known for her collaborations with artists across various media, as well self-producing live performances in unconventional spaces that incorporate elements of classical music, theater, improvisation and visual art across a range of genres including pop, hip-hop, classical and more.
+These performances often feature a carbon fiber cello and loop station.

 Her interdisciplinary exhibit The End of Time which premiered alongside internationally renowned visual artist Barron Storey’s solo exhibit Quartet at Anno Domini art gallery in downtown San Jose with her chamber music collective the Juxtapositions Chamber Ensemble received critical acclaim.
 The dual exhibition, created in tribute to French composer Olivier Messiaen’s seminal chamber work The Quartet for the End of Time, received mention in Juxtapoz Magazine.

 A noted session musician for both recording and live performance, Cellista has worked with Grammy-nominated artist Tanya Donelly, producer John Vanderslice, Don McLean, Casey Crescenzo, and Van Dyke Parks.

 Cellista is a 2014 Belle Foundation grantee.
 She is also a Nagel's Scholarship recipient.
 For her work with Messiaen's Quartet she received the Otey Award for research writing from San Francisco State University where she attended graduate school, studying for her MM in cello performance with Alexander Walsh-Wilson of the Alexander String Quartet.
 She has presented her musicology research at the University of Calgary's Confounding Expections graduate musicology symposium as well as at the University of Nevada-Reno.